gaetanodigrazia/hedge/README.md

 ## 🧰 Redis Support for Dashboards

-`hedge` can dispatch structured API events to Redis as well:
+`hedge` can dispatch structured API events to Redis:

 ```java
 @Component